Federating Queries in SAP Data Warehouse Cloud from Amazon Athena to Derive Insights

 Every time the federated query is run (i.e., the virtual table is accessed) in SAP Data Warehouse Cloud, it creates an entry in the Query History in Athena and is trackable.

 In summary, by federating data from external sources like Amazon Athena , it is possible to derive more valuable insights by combining it with data inside SAP without the need to replicate data.
-This helps centralize your data, frees up workload on systems thereby allowing efficient analysis of data.
+This helps eliminate any ETL, additional storage costs to house any duplicated data and lowers total cost of doing Analytics combining SAP and non-SAP data.

 Thanks for reading.